 Dysphagia (difficulty swallowing) occurs in most plwMND and has devastating physical and psychological impacts.
-Dysphagia becomes progressively worse as bulbar and respiratory muscles weaken, resulting in weight loss, nutritional deficiencies, dehydration, choking and aspiration pneumonia, the latter being the leading cause of death for plwMND.82 Psychological impacts include fear of choking significant enough to severely impact the quality of life of a plwMND, even in the early stages of the illness.
-Panic and trauma were described in a recent study examining the personal experiences of dysphagia among plwMND.83 Consequently, there is a relationship between dysphagia and the perception of a loss of control.69,84 The environment around mealtimes and food consumption also changes, as eating can be stressful, takes longer and requires more effort, making the experience less pleasurable.85,86 For some plwMND, the perception of food can change from pleasurable to seeing it as 'fuel' related to survival and 'dangerous'.
-Recommended modifications, such as changing the texture of foods by pureeing them, may also contribute to this negative change in perception.87 In essence, the social and relational meaning of food and nutrition may be significantly altered as thoughts and behaviour in these domains become more stressful for plwMND and their carers.
-69 Attempts at control by the plwMND may include focusing intently on eating and eliminating social distractions during this time, resulting in eating without company.
+Dysphagia becomes progressively worse as bulbar and respiratory muscles weaken, resulting in weight loss, nutritional deficiencies, dehydration, choking and aspiration pneumonia, the latter being the leading cause of death for plwMND.79 Psychological impacts include fear of choking significant enough to severely impact the quality of life of a plwMND, even in the early stages of the illness.
+Panic and trauma were described in a recent study examining the personal experiences of dysphagia among plwMND.80 Consequently, there is a relationship between dysphagia and the perception of a loss of control.68,81 The environment around mealtimes and food consumption also changes, as eating can be stressful, takes longer and requires more effort, making the experience less pleasurable.82,83 For some plwMND, the perception of food can change from pleasurable to seeing it as 'fuel' related to survival and 'dangerous.'
+Recommended modifications, such as changing the texture of foods by pureeing them, may also contribute to this negative change in perception.80 In essence, the social and relational meaning of food and nutrition may be significantly altered as thoughts and behaviour in these domains become more stressful for plwMND and their carers.68 Attempts at control by the plwMND may include focusing intently on eating and eliminating social distractions during this time, resulting in eating without company.

-To reduce social isolation and its inherent emotional risks, HCPs may suggest that carers sharing meals with plwMND allow them to concentrate quietly while in their company.83
+In order to reduce social isolation and its inherent emotional risks, psychologists may suggest that carers sharing meals with plwMND allow them to concentrate quietly while in their company.80

-Physiotherapists should be aware that the perception of control regarding eating behaviour and related treatment decisions can be influential in the psychological wellbeing of plwMND.
+Psychologists should be aware that the perception of control regarding eating behaviour and related treatment decisions can be influential in the psychological wellbeing of plwMND.
 Once symptoms of dysphagia are managed, stress levels regarding the issue reduce markedly.
-PlwMND have reported that focusing on the present could enhance perceptions of dysphagia control, although HCPs are cautioned that plwMND may under-report the severity of their symptoms because they believe they are managing dysphagia effectively and are more concerned with other symptoms of MND.83
+PlwMND have reported that focusing on the present could enhance perceptions of dysphagia control, although psychologists are cautioned that plwMND may under-report the severity of their symptoms because they believe they are managing dysphagia effectively and are more concerned with other symptoms of MND.80

-Inevitably, as dysphagia progresses, alternative modes of feeding will be required, and gastrostomy options, such as percutaneous endoscopic gastrostomy (PEG) or percutaneous radiological gastrostomy (PRG), are recommended by clinical guidelines.
-46,88
+Inevitably, as dysphagia progresses, alternative modes of feeding will be required, and gastrostomy options, such as percutaneous endoscopic gastrostomy (PEG) or percutaneous radiological gastrostomy (PRG), are recommended by clinical guidelines.^{44,84}

-Decision-making regarding gastrostomy is notoriously complex, challenging, and stressful for plwMND, their carers and HCPs.89 This decision-making is commonly postponed due to a lack of readiness, acceptance issues, anxiety regarding the gastrostomy procedure, and determination to maintain control.
-50,68,86 Attempts at control and independence by plwMND may be manifested in early acceptance and planning, postponement, and initial refusal.89,90 Proactive, early acceptance allows prompt decision-making, while others prefer later decision-making.
-A key element in the successful maintenance of perception of control is that the plwMND sees gastrostomy as an aid to maintaining quality of life and independence rather than a procedure that will compromise these values, especially since the need for it will become inevitable.89-91
+Decision-making regarding gastrostomy is notoriously complex, challenging, and stressful for plwMND, their carers and HCPs.86 This decision-making is commonly postponed due to a lack of readiness, acceptance issues, anxiety regarding the gastrostomy procedure, and determination to maintain control.
+48, 67, 83 Attempts at control and independence by plwMND may be manifested in early acceptance and planning, postponement, and initial refusal.86, 87 Proactive, early acceptance allows prompt decision-making, while others prefer later decision-making.
+A key element in the successful maintenance of perception of control is that the plwMND sees gastrostomy as an aid to maintain quality of life and independence rather than a procedure that will compromise these values, especially since the need for it will become inevitable.86-88

-A 'window of opportunity' where plwMND have a period of time where they are able to exert control over choices regarding gastrostomy decisions may be highlighted by all treating HCPs to facilitate the perception of control.^{89,92} This may be manifested in HCPs raising the topic of gastrostomy at regular intervals to facilitate this perception of making decisions in their own time, and supporting their choices.89
+A 'window of opportunity' where plwMND have a period of time where they are able to exert control over choices regarding gastrostomy decisions may be highlighted by treating psychologists to facilitate the perception of control.^{85, 86} This may be manifested in psychologists raising the topic of gastrostomy at regular intervals to facilitate this perception of making decisions in their own time, with choices supported by psychologists.86